rackerlabs/rackspace-how-to/content/cloud-load-balancers/configure-a-load-balancer.md

 7. Choose the appropriate algorithm for your load balancer.

-    **Note**: This is a very important attribute to set, especially as your load balancer implementation becomes more complex.
-In most cases, the Random, Round Robin, or Least Connections algorithm is sufficient when load balancing two identical servers for increased web traffic.
+    **Note**: This is an important attribute to set, especially as your load balancer implementation becomes more complex.
+In most cases, the Random, Round Robin, or Least Connections algorithm is sufficient when you are load balancing two identical servers for increased web traffic.
 If your servers are unequal in size or resources, consider using weighted algorithms to favor the servers that have more resources.

 8. In the **Add Nodes** section, click **Add Cloud Servers** to set your load